sucho-oai/sucho-chasopys.hl.vnu.volyn.ua__index.php__index__oai/README.md

 * https://cdn.biblio.ai/file/sucho-oai/sucho-chasopys.hl.vnu.volyn.ua__index.php__index__oai/mets.xml

-**Note: If the above xmls files are blank it means that the harvested repository was not publishing in this metadata format.
-If this repository is blank except for the READMET - it means that the OAI-PMH server has not been fully harvested yet or in unable to be harvested**
+**Note: If the above xmls files are blank, it means that the harvested repository was not publishing in this metadata format.
+If this repository is blank except for the README,- it means that the OAI-PMH server has not been fully harvested yet or isn unable to be harvested**